giellalt/lang-cwd/src-fst-morphology-stems-particles.lexc.md

-# Plains Cree particles
+# Woods Cree particles

-The file contains the following lexicons, with content as described:
+Full extraction of particles from LLR source (2022):

 * * *